Meet Veteran Hero Matt Blain '14

 Oluvic took it upon herself to reach out to Blain when he first enrolled at APU.
 “I decided to call him, introduce myself, and invite him and his wife to lunch,” she said.
 “We hit it off immediately and my son, Rex, a freshman at APU at the time, came along.
 Matt has since become his mentor.
 From that first meeting, I have watched Matt grow in his role as a student.
 He is a standout and a leader who now helps other veterans.”

 For Blain, he found his own transition much smoother than he had expected.
 “The veterans office helped me with my benefits and I found a great support system through the on-campus veterans group,” he said.
-He now works part-time in the Office of Military and Veterans Resources recruiting new students, a population that has increased on campus by 38 percent since last year.
+He even worked part-time in the Office of Military and Veterans Resources recruiting new students, a population that has increased on campus by 38 percent since last year.
 “I let veterans know APU is a Military Friendly School that provides a welcoming environment with faculty and staff who want us to succeed,” he said.